Showing posts with label Everyday Exotic Spices. Show all posts

 Europeans embarked upon voyages around the world.

 ~ Hundreds of years ago, Europeans sailed all over the globe to bring back various spices from the East.
-Spices were not just used to flavor food, but were for medicinal purposes and enjoyed also because of their exotic aromas.
+Spices were not just used to flavor food, but were also for medicinal purposes and enjoyed because of their exotic aromas.
 As such, they were highly valued commodities.

 ~ To trace the spice trails taken by the Europeans, track backwards from the Greco-Roman world to Egypt then Africa, and travel through Arabia (formerly Asia Minor) until you reach India.